 Hepatoblastoma in Children

 What is hepatoblastoma in children?Hepatoblastoma is a very rare cancer.
 It’s a tumor that starts in the liver.
-The cancer cells are similar to fetal liver cells.
 It usually affects children less than 3 to 4 years of age.
 It usually doesn’t spread (metastasize) to other areas of the body.

 What causes hepatoblastoma in a child?The cancer is caused by a change in a gene.
 The reason why this happens is not known.